marisbest2/snp_analysis/docs/setup.md

 Proceed to setting up channels...

-When optional environment is used:  To deactivate virtual environment, use:
+To deactivate virtual environment, use:

     > source deactivate <env name> # skip if new environment was not activated